 Also, in the world of business, instructional design professionals with Masters degrees will often find themselves having to supervise the work of others.
 Mentoring the EDIT 6200 students as they learn the processes of design, development, management, implementation, and evaluation of multimedia-based instruction should help prepare you for this supervisory role.
 (Mentoring of 6200 students who serve as project consultants should not be confused with the service hours of 6210 students, in which mentoring and/or tutoring is rendered to junior students to assist them with their projects.)
-The mentoring of EDIT 6200 students are not to assume any major role or responsibility with the 6210 project.
+The mentoring of EDIT 6200 students in their consulting role should be taken seriously, but it is important to note that EDIT 6200 students are not to assume any major role or responsibility with the 6210 project.
 Tasks or jobs given to EDIT 6200 team members should be carefully specified and due dates clearly indicated.
 The overriding principle or attitude is that EDIT 6210 team members should be able to complete the project without assistance and that the participation of the EDIT 6200 participants is perceived as a "value-added" aspect of the Studio Experience.